High Holidays

 What is there for children during the holidays?

 All services and childcare options are located in the Youth Wing.
-All services and childcare end at 12:30pm.
+All childcare ends at 12:30pm.
 Parents must pick up children in the Youth Wing at 12:30pm irrespective of what is happening in the community services.
-Children will not be released without a parent/grandparent.
+Children will not be released without an adult.

 Tot Childcare (18mo-Pre-K)